laher/goxc/README.md

 goxc was inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).
 BUT, goxc crosscompiles to all platforms at once.
 The artifacts are saved into a folder structure along with a markdown file of relative links.

-Thanks to [dchest](https://github.com/dchest) for the tidy-up and adding the zip feature.
+Thanks to [dchest](https://github.com/dchest) for the tidy-up and adding the zip feature, and [matrixik](https://github.com/matrixik) for his improvements.

 Installation
 --------------